Universal Service Fund: Low income (Lifeline)

+The Lifeline program has been subject to scrutiny and debate over the scope of the program.
+Issues include instituting checks for income eligibility and duplicate applications, whether the program should support broadband, whether the program should have a budget cap.

 Rural health care

+The Rural Health Care Support program "provides funding to eligible health care providers (HCPs) for telecommunications and broadband services necessary for the provision of health care."

 The rural health care program provides subsidies to health care providers for telehealth and telemedicine services, typically by a combination of video-conferencing infrastructure and high speed Internet access, to enable doctors and patients in rural hospitals to access specialists in distant cities at affordable rates.
 The Rural Health Care Support Mechanism allows rural health care providers to pay rates for telecommunications services similar to those of their urban counterparts, making telehealth services affordable.
 Over $417 million has been allocated for the construction of 62 statewide or regional broadband telehealth networks in 42 states and three U.S. territories under the Rural Health Care Pilot Program.
-In 2013, the rural health care program paid out $159 million.
+In 2022, the rural health care program paid out $488 million.

 There are three components of the Rural Health Care Program: Telecommunications Program, HCF Program, Pilot Program.

 "The Telecommunications Program (formerly known as the Primary Program) provides discounts for telecommunications services for eligible health care providers (HCPs)."

 "The Healthcare Connect Fund (HCF) Program is the newest component of the Rural Health Care Program.
 The HCF Program will provide a 65 percent discount on eligible expenses related to broadband connectivity to both individual rural health care providers (HCPs) and consortia, which can include non-rural HCPs (if the consortium has a majority of rural sites)."

 "The Pilot Program provides funding for up to 85 percent of eligible costs of the construction or implementation of statewide and/or regional broadband networks.
 There are 50 active projects involving hundreds of health care providers (HCPs)."